Governor’s Safety Program

-Superintendents at CAM and Griswold School Districts have signed up for the risk assessment funding offered as part of a state program in which $100 million will be used to support school safety.
+Superintendents at Audubon and Exira-EHK School Districts plan to have the risk assessment done at their schools offered as part of a state program in which $100 million will be used to support school safety.

-Atlantic Superintendent Steve Barber said they are studying their safety plan, as well as what the governor’s program could offer.

-“We are looking at what we can do and what other strategies we can have as we review our current plan,” Barber said.

 This funding will provide vulnerability risk assessments free of charge for all 1,500 K-12 school buildings in the state and create a School Safety Improvement Fund with up to $50,000 available per school building to implement recommended safety measures.